CAMeL-Lab/camel_tools/README.rst

 Installation
 ------------

-You will need Python 3.6 and above.
+You will need Python 3.6 and above (64-bit).

 Using pip
 ^^^^^^^^^